Ubuntu Geek

 Yes Gnome-Do is a launcher application, similar to Launchy on Windows.
 It seems to have a lot more functionality than the in-built Gnome Deskbar.

-7. rancor Says:
+7. rancor says:

 Fr33d0m: lol, r u using hardy?
 I added the gutsy repository by mistake.